What do we offer?

 How to make Ice Teas?

-Iced tea is a generic term for any tea that is consumed chilled.
+- Iced tea is a generic term for any tea that is consumed chilled.
 Usually iced tea is served with a slice of a citrus fruit, such as lemon or orange.
 Of late, the fruit is infused into the tea before packaging in the tea bags to make flavored iced tea.
-Another variant is to add fresh fruit pulp in the ice tea made of normal black or green teas.

-To make iced tea, the tea should be brewed first.
+- To make iced tea, the tea should be brewed first.
 Ice teas require strong tea flavour.
 Therefore, you can add flavored or normal tea bags in 250 ml water.
 After brewing, the tea is poured into a glass or glazed pitcher that has been designed to cope with heat.
 Plastic and metal pitchers should be avoided as they can impart unwanted flavours to the tea.
-Usually sugar is added to iced tea, as chilled tea tends to taste bitter and astringent.
+Usually sugar syrup is added to iced tea, as chilled tea tends to taste bitter and astringent.
 This is because the tea is brewed for longer.
-You may add fruit pulp, prepared separately, as per your taste.
+Fresh lemon drops and crushed mint leaves can be added for garnishing.
+A slice of orange can be put on the edge of glass to make the drink visually appealing.